isyuck/tidal-party/README.md

 ***Note: this is new software, and you'll probably find a way to break it!
 If/when you do, please let me know by opening an issue. 💖***

+***Note: this allows random people to execute Haskell code onto your computer.
+Be aware of the security risk that that entails***

 ### Requirements

 Tidal-Wave should work on all major OS's.
 You will need, in no particular order: